Geertrui Mieke De Ketelaere

 Geertrui Mieke De Ketelaere (born 14 December 1970) is a Belgian civil engineer and promoter of ethical, reliable, and sustainable artificial intelligence (AI).
-In her public presentations and books, she focuses on a simple explanation of the concept of AI and indicates which steps are required for a correct and ethical way of adopting this technology.
-She is an adjunct professor at Vlerick Business School and part-time AI Director at IMEC, and was appointed a Digital Mind by the Belgian federal government..
+In her public presentations and books, she focuses on a simple explanation of the concepts of AI and indicates which steps are required for a correct and ethical way of adopting this technology.
+She is an adjunct professor at Vlerick Business School and part-time AI Director at IMEC, and was appointed a Digital Mind by the Belgian federal government.
 In 2018, she was nominated as Belgium's ICT Woman of the Year.

 Biography

 Early life and education

 Geertrui Mieke De Ketelaere was born as a second child in Belgium in 1970.
 After obtaining a Master of Science in Engineering focused on Electromechanics at the KIHO Campus of KULeuven, she started a Master of Science in Engineering specializing in Engineering cybernetics at the University of Stuttgart.

 In 1995, she started a PhD in AI at the University of Auckland, investigating the use of AI in healthcare.
 A year later De Ketelaere decided to stop this research due to a misalignment between her academic beliefs and the medical world.